Kv-126-DevOps/None/microservice_readme.md

 	Integration with https://github.com/Kv-126-DevOps/None.git
 	Configure webhook on the https://github.com/Kv-126-DevOps/None.git , specify:
-	 - Payload URL -  is the URL of the server that will receive the webhook External IP of the docker with json filter ( I have done it without useng ssl, specify http http://<my external IP>:5000 )
+	 - Payload URL -  is the URL of the server that will receive the webhook External IP of the docker with json filter ( I have done it without using ssl, specify http http://<my external IP>:5000 )
 	 - Content type
 	   application/json
 	 - Which events would you like to trigger this webhook?